I get it. There are too many home theater receivers to choose from!

 If you really don’t have enough speakers at this point, there are further options for 11.1 and 13.1 layouts!

 One of the most important connections is HDMI.
 You will have a few HDMI inputs and one or more outputs.

-Therefore, you can connect up to seven external devices into the receiver via HDMI.
+Therefore, you can connect five external devices into the receiver via HDMI.

 Does the receiver offer all the connection types you need?
 Maybe allow for a couple of extra ones for future purchases?

-You could also connect wirelessly to external speakers around your home.
+You may also be able to connect wirelessly to external speakers around your home.
 Many newer models will have their own multi-room wireless speaker systems.

 If this sounds useful, then make sure the receiver you buy has the right network connectivity.

 Many models of AV amplifiers will show the power rating of the device.
-Put very simply, this means how loud you can make it in the room.
+On a basic level, this indicates how loud you can have it in the room.

 As a rule, the more expensive models will have more power per channel.
 But there are many reasons they cost more.
 Mainly build quality and better components.

 The bigger number isn't always better!

-You must compare power numbers that are rated using similar tests.
+You must compare power numbers that are rated using the same tests.
 Otherwise, it doesn't mean anything.
 The common variables are:

 I have written an article on understanding amplifier and receiver power ratings if you want more detail on this.